 \subsection{Positive definite matrices}

-Assume that $m=n$ and $M$ is positive semidefinite.
+Assume that $m=n$ and $M$ is positive semi-definite.
 (In the statistical context, this is the same as saying that $M$ is a covariance matrix.
 When the diagonal entries are all $1$, $M$ is a correlation matrix.)

-Completing positive definite matrices with missing entries has received a lot of attention in the linear algebra literature \cite{groneetal84, johnson90, bhatia08}, although most of the techniques are applicable only for relatively small matrices or when a sizable fraction of the entries are observed.
-In the engineering sciences, estimation of covariance matrices from a small subset of observed entries arises in the field of remote sensing (see \cite{candesplan10, candesrecht09, candestao10} for brief discussions).
+Completing positive definite matrices with missing entries has received a lot of attention in the linear algebra literature \cite{groneetal84,johnson90,bhatia08}, although most of the techniques are applicable only for relatively small matrices or when a sizable fraction of the entries are observed.
+In the engineering sciences, estimation of covariance matrices from a small subset of observed entries arises in the field of remote sensing (see \cite{candesplan10,candesrecht09,candestao10} for brief discussions).

-The statistical matrix completion literature cited in Section \ref{intro} applies only to low rank positive definite matrices.
-It is therefore quite a surprise that the completion problem may be solved for {\it any} positive definite matrix whenever we get to observe a large number of entries from each row. \begin{thm} Suppose that $m=n$ and $M$ is positive semidefinite.
-Suppose that $p\ge n^{-1+\ep}$.
-Then
+The statistical matrix completion literature cited in Section~\ref{intro} applies only to low rank positive definite matrices.
+It is therefore quite a surprise that the completion problem may be solved for \textit{any} positive definite matrix whenever we get to observe a large number of entries from each row.